Please provide your zip code to see plans in your area.

 Original Medicare has no cap on out-of-pocket expenses.
 CMS, however, sets a cap on expenses known as the Maximum Out of Pocket Limit (MOOP) for Medicare Advantage plans.
 Only services also covered by Original Medicare (Parts A and B) are considered in the MOOP, so prescription drug charges will be counted separately under the Advantage plan’s integrated Part D benefit.

-In 2022, HMOs have a $7,550 limit for any costs incurred within the plan’s network.
-PPO plans have a $7,550 MOOP on in-network and a $11,300 cap on combined in- and out-of-network services.
+In 2024, HMOs have a $8,850 limit for any costs incurred within the plan’s network.
+PPO plans have a $8,850 MOOP on in-network and a $13,300 cap on combined in- and out-of-network services.
 With that in mind, know that these plans do not generally cover out-of-network costs unless they have gone through an approval process.

-14. Medicare Part D coverage gap
+14. Medicare Part D out-of-pocket costs

 Tanya Feke M.D. is a licensed, board-certified family physician.
 As a practicing primary care physician and an urgent care physician for nearly ten years, she saw first-hand how Medicare impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.
-She currently works as a physician advisor at R1 RCM, Inc., where she performs case reviews for hospitals nationwide.

 Dr. Feke is an expert in the field, having Medicare experience on the frontlines with both patients and hospital systems.
 To educate the public about ongoing issues with the program, she authored Medicare Essentials: A Physician Insider Reveals the Fine Print.
 She has been frequently referenced as a Medicare expert in the media and is a contributor to multiple online publications.
 As founder of Diagnosis Life, LLC, she also posts regular content about health and wellness to her site at diagnosislife.com.